jlimadev/jlimadev/README.md

 # 👋 Hi there, I am Jonathan Lima!

-Software Engineer passionate about well-designed softwares, good practices, learn and practice new stuff!
+Software Engineer passionate about well-designed softwares and good practices.
+I'm always learning/practicing something new!

 Here in my github you can find my personal projects and my study notes.